Nail drug testing provides an alternative sample when hair is not available or too short for the time period required.

 Nail testing works by detecting drugs and their metabolites that are deposited into nail tissue.
 Blood vessels underneath the nail deposit these metabolites into the keratin, the part that makes your nail hard.
 As the nail grows longer and thicker, its layers provide a history of substance use.

 In cases where head hair is unavailable or regularly chemically treated, nail clippings (2-3mm minimum) may be used.
 A section of nail can have longer window of detection in comparison to head hair.
 This is because they are tested as a whole sample, that is nails cannot be sectioned like head hair.

 A toenail sample will tell us whether the substance has been used in the last 12 months.
 With the faster growth rate of fingernails this is narrowed down to the last six months.

 Nail samples are sent for analysis to Cansford Laboratories in the UK.
 Cansford have over seven years’ experience with nail testing and can analyse for more than 130 drugs/substances in nail samples.
 This includes illicit drugs and prescription medications, alcohol, steroids and new psychoactive substances.

-In front of a trained ToxLogic collector, the client will use nail clippers or scissors (provided by ToxLogic) to cut their own nail samples, clipping down as far as the top of the fingertip.
+In front of a trained ToxLogic collector, the individual will wash and dry their nails.
+They will then be given sanitised nail clippers or scissors (provided by ToxLogic) and then, in front of the collector, the individual will cut their own nail samples.
+The nail is then clipped down as far as the top of the fingertip.